-These are only some of the issues people 50+ should consider, and there are excellent books that provide counsel and guidance on the subject.
+These are only some of the issues people 50+ should consider in making a move, and there are excellent books that provide counsel and guidance on the subject.

 Financial advisors can review viable options for your future and how best to leverage your investments and assets so you can enjoy life instead of worrying about money.
 We recommend developing a financial plan that will support the activities you have planned or would like to plan and that is reviewed periodically.